Sumurun: Production

 The filming of Sumurun began at the Ufa studios Union Berlin Tempelhof Studios on 13 March 1920.
 The monumental sets were realised by Kurt Richter and Ernő Metzner.
 The costumes were designed by Ali Hubert.
-This is the last film in which Ernst Lubitsch was starring.
+This is the last film in which Ernst Lubitsch starred.
 Sumurun was classified by the Film Censor's Office as not suitable for minors.
 The première took place on 1 September 1920 in the Ufa-Palast am Zoo in Berlin.

 Reception

 In Germany, Sumurun was highly praised by contemporary critics and was described as "a cinematic journey into a universe of emotions and passions of great intensity and utter perfection, with a remarkable Ernst Lubitsch in one of the main roles."

 In America, The New York Times wrote that One Arabian Night (the title under which Sumurun was released) gave added evidence that Ernst Lubitsch "is the superior of most directors anywhere, and that Pola Negri, a Polish-German actress, is one of the few real players of the screen who can make a character live and be something other than an actress playing a part."
 It concluded that, despite some shortcomings, it remained one of the year's best pictures.